iogbole/israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 date:   2020-12-12 06:01:35 +0300
 ---

-Single Sign-On (SSO) is here to stay, and SSO's importance cannot be overemphasised; but have you ever wondered how SSO work under the hood?
-After being battered by various complex SSO/LDAP integration issues, I decided to unravel the mystery behind the working principle of this 'one ~~ring~~ credential to rule them all' authentication method.
+</p>Single Sign-On (SSO) is here to stay, and SSO's importance cannot be overemphasised; but have you ever wondered how SSO work under the hood?
+After being battered by various complex SSO/LDAP integration issues, I decided to unravel the mystery behind the working principle of this 'one ~~ring~~ credential to rule them all' authentication method. </p>

 > *"One ring to rule them all, one ring to find them, One ring to bring them all, and in the darkness bind them" - Lord of the Rings*